Sculptor Kapoor brings new stone works to old Istanbul

-Massive slabs of rough-hewn slate, polished Iranian onyx and rough sandstone, weighing a combined 121 metric tons, dominate the galleries at Istanbul’s Sakip Sabanci Museum.
+Massive slabs of rough-hewn slate, polished Iranian onyx and rough sandstone, weighing a combined 110 tonnes, dominate the galleries at Istanbul’s Sakip Sabanci Museum.

 “More than half of this work hasn’t been shown before, perhaps because they needed time to gestate,” Kapoor told Reuters.
 “It takes time to allow the language a full voice.”